sethlogan3/JFL/README.md

 ###F-chat communication
 * Handles all websocket communication
-* Handles client-server JSON commands and formatting
+* Handles client-server JSON commands and formatting.
+Every command has a corresponding method.
  * User can implement methods that are called for incoming server commands
  * User can invoke methods for any outgoing client commands